The Library of Congress > LCCN Permalink

 Found inMelnick, Ralph.
 Senda Berenson, 2007: t.p.
 (Senda Berenson) data view (instructor of physical training at Smith College; introduced her students to an adaptation of the new game of Basket Ball; 1868-1954)

-Wikipedia, March 1, 2018 (Senda Berenson Abbott; born March 19, 1868 in Butrimonys, Vilna Governorate, Russian Empire; died February 16, 1954 in Santa Barbara, California; occupation: teacher; known for pioneering women's basketball; first person to introduce and adapt rules for women's basketball to Smith College; inducted to the Basketball Hall of Fame as a contributor on July 1, 1985, the International Jewish Sports Hall of Fame in 1987, and into the Women's Basketball Hall of Fame in 1999)
+Wikipedia, March 1, 2018 (Senda Berenson Abbott; born March 19, 1868 in Butrimonys, Vilna Governorate, Russian Empire; died February 16, 1954 in Santa Barbara, California; occupation: teacher; known for pioneering women's basketball and author of the first Basketball Guide for Women, published in numerous editions between 1901-1907; first person to introduce and adapt rules for women's basketball to Smith College in 1899; inducted to the Basketball Hall of Fame as a contributor on July 1, 1985, the International Jewish Sports Hall of Fame in 1987, and into the Women's Basketball Hall of Fame in 1999; sister of the art historian Bernard Berenson)

 OCLC, March 1, 2018 (access point: Berenson, Senda; usage: Senda Berenson, Senda Berenson Abbott)